- How is adrenal cancer treated?

 It is also possible to remove small adrenal tumors through a hollow lighted tube called a laparoscope.
 The laparoscope is a thin tube with a tiny video camera on the end that is inserted through a small surgical opening in the patient's side.
 Other instruments inserted through this tube or through other very small incisions are used to remove the adrenal gland.
 The main advantage of this method is that because the incisions are smaller, patients recover from surgery more quickly.

-Although laparoscopic surgery is often used to treat adenomas, it may not be an option for treating some larger adrenal cancers.
+Although laparoscopic surgery is often used to treat adenomas, it often is not an option for treating larger adrenal cancers.
 That is because it is important to remove the tumor in one piece.
-In order to remove a large tumor with a laparoscope, the surgeon may have to break it up into small pieces first.
+To remove a large tumor with a laparoscope, the surgeon might have to break it up into small pieces first.
 Doing that raises the risk of the cancer spreading.
 Also, adrenal cancers that have grown into nearby tissues or lymph nodes can be hard to remove completely using laparoscopy.